stdarg/property-path/README.md

 * **Boolean** returns the value set, if the property is found or undefined otherwise.

 ### setSepChar(chr)
 Set the default separator character.
-If not specified, '.' is used, however, you may set the default to whatever you want.
+Normally, when not specified, '.' is used, however, you may set the default to whatever you want.

-* **String** *[sep]* chr The default separator char to delimit the properties in the path.
+* **String** *chr* The new default separator char to delimit the properties in the path.

 #### Return: